Sousastep/SousaFX-docs/docs/index.rst

 |

-It features a number of :ref:`audio effects <Audio Effects>`, thoughtfully refined so that modulating their parameters with a game controller is as musical as possible.
-A :ref:`controller bindings page <Controller Bindings>` allows you to remap controls and set :ref:`deadzones <Deadzones>`, and to make things more fun, the bindings can also be relinquished and established :ref:`on-the-fly <Parameter Control Logic>`, based on looper status, joystick positioning, and whether or not the tuba's playing.

 SousaFX can run either on its own, or alongside Ableton Live to utilize drum loops, backing tracks, networked jamming plugins, etc. A :ref:`SousaPlayback template Project <SousaPlaybackTemplate>` for Live is provided.

-Five audio-rate control signal outputs let SousaFX send LFO and envelope data to VFX apps such as :ref:`SousaVFX <SousaVFX>`, VDMX, Resolume, Touchdesigner, etc.

 SousaFX may be :ref:`downloaded <Installation>` and evaluated for free, however a license must be :ref:`purchased <Purchase>` for continued use.